GROUND REGULATIONS SEPTEMBER 2020

 The opposite side to the main entrance has the Taunton Plumbing & Heating Stand with 95 seats.
 Terracing is in place to the right of this stand stretching down to the corner while the stadium surround to the left consists of hardstanding in front of the clubhouse and boardroom.
 Another disabled viewing area is located to the left of the stand by the media gantry.

-Toilet facilities are signposted and are located on the opposite side of the ground to the main entrance to the left of the Boardroom (the Brian Pollard Suite).
+Toilet facilities are signposted and are located on the opposite side of the ground to the main entrance to the left of the Peacock Suite.
 Toilets including disabled and baby changing facilities are also situated in the foyer of the clubhouse.

-The shop can be found at the top end of the inner car park and sells a wide range of club merchandise including replica shirts, scarves and hats as well as other items such as key rings and mugs.
+The shop can be found next to the clubhouse in the same building as the Peacock Suite.
+It sells a wide range of club merchandise including replica shirts, scarves and hats as well as other items such as key rings and mugs.

 First Aid facilities can be found in the Medical Room near to the vehicular entrance to the stadium.
 Any spectator who requires medical attention during their time at the Cygnet Health Care Stadium should speak to a steward or club official in the first instance who will be able to assist.[/vc_column_text][/vc_column][/vc_row]